Coexist (image): Bumper sticker

 The image and variations of it are used as automobile bumper stickers.

 The bumper stickers first began to emerge in the United States in the early 2000s in partial response to the military involvement in Iraq and Afghanistan which began after the events of September 11, 2001.
 The stickers signify the capability or desire of humans to live together in peace.

 One common version of the bumper sticker spells "COEXIST" using an Islamic crescent moon for the "C", a peace sign for the "O", the Hindu Om symbol for the "E”, a Star of David for the "X", a pentacle for the dot of the "I", a yin-yang symbol for the "S", and a Christian cross for the "T".
 This version, designed by Jerry Jaspar, is perhaps the most common version of the bumper sticker.
+In a different variation, both the male and female symbols are combined with a lowercase “e”, in place of the Om symbol.
+The lowercase "e" represents science - the "e" coming from E=mc².

 The prevalence of the COEXIST bumper stickers has been noted in the Bay Area region centered on San Francisco.
 Users of the bumper stickers are often not practicing adherents of religion.
 This has led to one academic, Mark Coppenger, of the Southern Baptist Theological Seminary to criticize the use of the symbol by atheists and to also question the ability of the bumper sticker to affect a wider audience.